 Passive Communication Style:

-A passive communication style occurs when individuals tend to not express their feelings or opinions to others.
+A passive communication style occurs when individuals tend not to express their feelings or opinions to others.
 People take on a passive communication style for various reasons.
 Sometimes it’s to protect them out of fear of confrontation.
-Other times it’s because they have a genuinely laid back personality and like to go with the flow.
+Other times it’s because they have a genuinely laid-back personality and like to go with the flow.

 People partaking in a passive communication style may have a higher tolerance for others’ behaviors.
 A passive communication style tends to involve compromise more and allow the other person to have their way, sometimes leaving the person using a passive communication style feeling unfulfilled.
 For example, when your partner is having a bad day, you may choose to take a passive stance on an issue you’re having with them.
-You may think to yourself, “eh, I don’t need to bother them with this today, it will be there tomorrow”, but tomorrow never comes.
-Or, if your friend has finally found someone they are connecting with, you may choose to tell them your good news next time as to not take away from their shining moment.
+You may think to yourself, “eh, I don’t need to bother them with this today; it will be there tomorrow,” but tomorrow never comes.
+Or, if your friend has finally found someone they are connecting with, you may choose to tell them your good news next time as not to take away from their shining moment.

-Though at times using a passive communication style can be helpful to your relationships, consistently using this communication style can reinforce passive behaviors and send a message to those around them that their needs don’t matter as much as others’ needs.
+Though using a passive communication style can be helpful to your relationships, consistently using this communication style can reinforce passive behaviors and send a message to those around them that their needs don’t matter as much as others’ needs.
 Continuous passive communication style may lead to suppressed emotions causing unhealthy interactions with others.
 Specifically, those people that the passive communication style has been passive with.
 Their passive nature may drive them to avoid that person.
-A passive communication style may feel voiceless, like they don’t matter, or uncherished.
-They may eventually feel like they are being taken advantage of, that their partner “just isn’t listening”, or resentful to their partner because they feel the relationship is uneven.
+A passive communication style may feel voiceless, like they don’t matter or uncherished.
+They may eventually feel like they are being taken advantage of, that their partner “just isn’t listening,” or resentful to their partner because they feel the relationship is uneven.